22q11.2 Related Disorders

 The SIG’s goal is to support the optimal growth of children with cleft and craniofacial differences through the provision of appropriate feeding and nutrition practices to ensure best care and positive outcomes, while supporting quality of life for both the children and their caregivers.

-1. Conduct three FNG SIG discussion forums (two virtual and one in person at the 2023 annual meeting)
+- Conduct three FNG SIG discussion forums (two virtual and one in person at the 2025 Annual Meeting)

-3. Submit at least one FNG-related abstract for consideration at the 2024 ACPA annual meeting
+- Submit at least one FNG-related abstract for consideration at ACPA’s 2026 annual meeting

 Global Care